Ashwagandha

 Don't confuse ashwagandha with Physalis alkekengi.
 Both are known as winter cherry.
 Also, don't confuse ashwagandha with blue cohosh, canaigre, codonopsis, ginseng American, ginseng panax, or eleuthero.

-Coronavirus disease 2019 (COVID-19): There is no good evidence to support using ashwagandha for COVID-19.
+Coronavirus condition 2019 (COVID-19): There is no good evidence to support using ashwagandha for COVID-19.
 Follow healthy lifestyle choices and proven prevention methods instead.

 Classification